signatur3-git/prompt-gen-spec/docs/project-management/milestones.md

   2. Architecture overview reviewed by at least two documentation authors outside the architecture team.
   3. Mapping document stored in repository at `docs/project-management/m1-source-of-truth-mapping.md` and referenced in subsequent milestone briefs.

-### M2 – Authoring Tool Documentation Blueprint
+### M2 – Authoring Tool Documentation Blueprint *(In progress)*
 - **Purpose:** Define the structure, content outline, and research tasks for the Authoring Tool documentation package.
 - **Deliverables:**
-  - Detailed outline covering user journeys, CLI/API references, UI flows (if applicable), and compliance touchpoints.
+  - Detailed outline covering user journeys, CLI/API references, UI flows (if applicable), and compliance touchpoints, published at [`docs/project-management/m2-authoring-tool-blueprint.md`](./m2-authoring-tool-blueprint.md).
-  - Evidence checklist specifying screenshots, data samples, and configuration snippets to be captured.
+  - Evidence checklist specifying screenshots, data samples, and configuration snippets to be captured, aligned with the documentation backlog.
-  - Interview/sme questionnaire for Authoring Tool maintainers.
+  - Interview/SME questionnaire for Authoring Tool maintainers with scheduling guidance.
 - **Acceptance Criteria:**
   1. Outline approved by Authoring Tool workstream and compliance leads.
   2. Evidence checklist integrated into documentation backlog with owners assigned.